awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/what-is-amazon-ec2-auto-scaling.md

 There are no additional fees with Amazon EC2 Auto Scaling, so it's easy to try it out and see how it can benefit your AWS architecture\.
 You only pay for the AWS resources \(for example, EC2 instances, EBS volumes, and CloudWatch alarms\) that you use\.

-## PCI DSS compliance<a name="pci-dss-compliance"></a>

-Amazon EC2 Auto Scaling supports the processing, storage, and transmission of credit card data by a merchant or service provider, and has been validated as being compliant with Payment Card Industry \(PCI\) Data Security Standard \(DSS\)\.
-For more information about PCI DSS, including how to request a copy of the AWS PCI Compliance Package, see [PCI DSS Level 1](https://aws.amazon.com/compliance/pci-dss-level-1-faqs/)\.

 ## Related services<a name="related-services"></a>

 To automatically distribute incoming application traffic across multiple instances in your Auto Scaling group, use Elastic Load Balancing\.
 For more information, see the [Elastic Load Balancing User Guide](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/)\.